Lars Johannes Irgens

 Lars Johannes Irgens (9 October 1775 – 22 April 1830) was a Norwegian jurist and public official.
 He served as a representative at the Norwegian Constitutional Assembly.

-Lars Johannes Irgens was born in Hof in Solør, Hedmark, Norway.
+Lars Johannes Irgens was born in the parish of Hof in Solør, Hedmark, Norway.
 He was the son of the parish priest of Hof.
 He was married to Christiane Louise Smith (1778-1858) with whom he had eight children including Norwegian government minister Nils Christian Irgens.